Investors in Pupils

 (You can find out who is on our governing body by looking at the Governors page of the website.)

 As part of the Investors in Pupils process, children learn to set targets or aims for themselves to work on at school.
 At the start of the academic year, the children and their teacher work together on a class aim and these are reviewed and updated every half term.
 Parents and carers can also keep up to date and discuss with their children their aims as an Investors in Pupils sticker goes into the home school contact book.

-All the children took part in a pupil survey and had a chance to let Mr Hunt and the governors know how they felt about their school.
+All the children took part in the annual pupil survey and had a chance to let Mr Hunt and the governors know how they felt about their school.
 Here are the responses:

 About Investors in Pupils